Health Information and Tools > Patient Care Handouts > Kaposi Sarcoma: Care Instructions

 • Take your medicines exactly as prescribed.
 Call your doctor or nurse advice line if you think you are having a problem with your medicine.

-• Eat healthy food.
-If you do not feel like eating, try to eat food that has protein and extra calories to keep up your strength and prevent weight loss.
+• Eat healthy foods.
+If you don't feel like eating, try to eat food that has protein and extra calories to keep up your strength and prevent weight loss.
 Drink liquid meal replacements for extra calories and protein.
 Try to eat your main meal early.

-• If you have swelling of your arm or leg, try the following if your doctor says it is okay:
+• If you have swelling of your arm or leg, try the following if your doctor says it's okay:

-• Prop up the sore arm or leg on a pillow when you ice it or anytime you sit or lie down during the next 3 days.
+• Prop up the arm or leg on a pillow anytime you sit or lie down.
 Try to keep it above the level of your heart.
-This will help reduce swelling.

 • Wear compression stockings or bandages on the swollen leg or arm.